ExaESM-WP4/JupyterHub-Evaluation-Whitepaper/white-paper.md

 ## Software environment configuration

+CHECK THAT THIS FOCUSES ON FUNCTIONALITY RATHER THAN DOCUMENTATION.

 The Jupyter@JSC JupyterHub provides a rich collection of default compute environments.
 It offers ready-to-use kernels for, e.g., Python, Bash, C++, Julia, and Octave and various.
-While there are emerging solution for using Fortran as an interpreted language (see [@lfortran]), there does not appear to be a Fortran kernel on Jupyter@JSC yet.
+While there are emerging solution for using Fortran as an interpreted language (see [@lfortran]), there does not appear to be, e.g., a Fortran kernel on Jupyter@JSC yet, which is relevant for the earth-system community.

 On Jupyter@JSC, there are various documented ways for configuring custom Jupyter kernels and Jupyter kernel environments.
-The level of detail and comprehensibility of these documents varies.
 For us, the documented ways of defining kernels provided a sufficient basis for developing our own more streamlined ways of defining custom kernels, some of which we actually continued to use on various other systems.

-The Juptyer@JSC documentation covers the definiton of custom kernels using the module-based software management approach, using Pip and virtual Python environments with `venv`, and using Conda.
+As per the documentation, the Juptyer@JSC allows for the definiton of custom kernels using the module-based software management approach, using Pip and virtual Python environments with `venv`, and using Conda.
 There is, however, no general and systematic introduction to Jupyter kernel management.
 (To our knowledge, this is also true for the community-based Jupyter documentation.)

 In principle, JupyterLab allows for installation of arbitrary third-party plugins withing a running session and via the graphical user interface.
-On Jupyter@JSC, the Jupyter user server lives in a path that is not writable for the user and hence, this easy way of installing Juptyer plugins is not available.
+On Jupyter@JSC, the default Jupyter user server lives in a path that is not writable for the user and hence, this easy way of installing Juptyer plugins is not available.

-For the same reason, the configuration of the various pre-installed plugins is prevented.
+Consequently, the configuration of the various pre-installed plugins is prevented.
 It is, for example, not possible to extend the list of hosts that can be accessed via the pre-installed jupter-server-proxy.
 These restrictions are not documented.

+There is, however, a way of specifying the Jupyter user server configuration by manually overriding the command that starts the Jupyter user server (see [@jsc-jupyter-docs-presentation]).
+This manual configuration is then valid for all Jupyter servers started via the hub and can only be changed via command line acces to the HPC system and by modifying configuration files in the user's home directory.

 On Jupyter@JSC, there are various system-optimized Python packages that are made available via the module concept and that can be used without any manual configuration to the (limited) extent that is supported by the pre-installed Lmod extensions.
 There is, however, no documented systematic worklow that shows how to best build an own software environment using optimized libraries close to the system and standard builds of modules for high-level parts of the stack.
-There also are no supported ways of providing system-optimized libraries via, e.g., plaform-specific Python wheels, or dedicated Conda channels like the one from Intel.
+There also are no supported ways of providing system-optimized libraries via, e.g., JSC-specific Python wheels, or a JSC-specific Conda channel.
+For inspiration, compare the Conda channel provided by Intel (see [@intel-conda-channel]), which contains builds of numerical Python packages that are optimized for using hardware acceleration provided by Intel processors.

 On Jupyter@JSC there is no documented high-level way of defining the Jupyter kernel working environment based on a concise environment description like Conda environment files, Pip requirements files, or similar.
 On Jupyter@JSC, there is no documented way of configuring the Jupyter user server client environment and / or the Jupyter plugins.
 As an example, the whitelist for the jupyter-server-proxy cannot be set.